thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 ## Planning

+Like with all projects, it helps to sit down and do some planning before digging in.
+Some questions that might help get you started:

+* What will your app be used for?
+* Who will be using it?
+* What can you do to help ensure it's accessible to the greatest number of people?
-What will your app be used for?
-How will your users be interacting with their data?
-How will your Ruby objects be associated with one another?
+* How and where will your users be interacting with their content?
+* Which pieces of data are related to one another, and how?
+That is, how will your Ruby objects and their attributes be associated with one another, and how will that inform your database structure?
+* Will you need a controller and views for every model or will your users be manipulating different pieces of data on the same page?

+For my project, I didn't want my site visitors to have to edit each list item separately, and thought it made more sense for them to be able to add list items via the same form in they were adding or editing a list, so I opted out of using a List-Items Controller and kept that logic in the parent Lists Controller, with the forms in the List views.
+The list items were nested within the same forms for the "add new" and "edit" forms for their parent Lists.

-Think through your database.
+Think through your database, before building it out.
 I found [this blog post](https://alicebrunel.github.io/sinatra_portfolio_project_-_database_design) by fellow Flatiron student Alice Brunel helpful when thinking this through.

-This process takes time.
+Thie planning process takes time, and you should let it.
 Initially I had grand ideas for what my app would do, and when I got to designing the database I decided to pair back to meet the requirements of my project without going overboard.
-If you aren't super comfortable with has_many_through associations, you can stick to has_many and belongs_to relationships.
+If you aren't super comfortable with has_many_through associations, you can start with has_many and belongs_to relationships.

 Once you have a pretty good idea of how the models, views and controller will interact, it's time to...